Zutchey/FedoraPostInstallScript/README.md

 - Use Proton-GE Whenever Available
 - On Steam, I Would Recommend Turning On Background Processing Of Vulkan Shaders Under Download Settings
 - Using Disks Is The Simplest Way, IMO, To Auto Mount Drives On Boot
+- My Game Launcher Prio: Steam For Games In Steam Store -> Heroic For Games In GOG Or Epic Stores -> Lutris And/Or Bottles (Based On Personal Preference) For Other Launchers, Games Without Launchers, And Sea Sailing Games

 ---